mongodb/mongodbatlas-cloudformation-resources/cdk/cdk-resources/x509-authentication-database-user/README.md

 ## API Docs

-For more information about the Api refere to: [Custom Database Roles Endpoint](https://www.mongodb.com/docs/atlas/reference/api-resources-spec/#tag/X.509-Authentication-for-Database-Users)
+For more information about the Api refer to: [Custom Database Roles Endpoint](https://www.mongodb.com/docs/atlas/reference/api-resources-spec/#tag/X.509-Authentication-for-Database-Users)

 ## API Docs

-For more information about the Api refere to: [Api Endpoints](https://www.mongodb.com/docs/atlas/reference/api-resources-spec/#tag/x509-authentication-database-user)
+For more information about the Api refer to: [Api Endpoints](https://www.mongodb.com/docs/atlas/reference/api-resources-spec/#tag/x509-authentication-database-user)

 ## Usage